berinta/ML-Mini-Project/README.md

 ## Hypothesis
 Predicting the number of medals a country will win at the Olympics using historical data.
 ## Data
-### Dataset: Historical data of Olympic medals won by countries.
+### Dataset : Historical data of Olympic medals won by countries.
 ### Key Features :
 - Number of athletes (athletes)
 - Average age of athletes (age)